 Malls and stores can be overwhelming during the holidays, but retailers aren’t the only companies who should be prepping for the busy season in advance.
 Every business, including yours, can benefit from getting organized a few months ahead of time.
 For example, if you have an elevator modernization in the works for a client, how will the holidays impact your timelines?
-It’s better to organize the details and align with your client now than be bogged down by unexpected delays in December.
+It’s better to organize the details and align with your client now than be bogged down by unexpected delays in holiday season.

 This time of year can be stressful and a challenge for many companies.
 Here are five ways to prepare your business now for a smoother season ahead.

 ERPs, like MOM, can keep your back office organized all year round.
 If there are functions of your ERP that you’ve always wanted to take advantage of but haven’t, now is the time to try them.
 In particular, automated functionality can make certain processes easier, such as billing, and alleviate manual data entry errors, such as in accounting.
 Another feature you may want to explore is reporting.
 Most of the modules in MOM have customizable, easy-to-use reporting features that collect the data needed to take the guesswork out of decision-making.
 Understanding and implementing these features now means you’ll save time and resources later, so you can focus your attention on other areas during the busy holiday season, Small Business Trends confirms.

 Even if your company isn’t impacted too much by the holiday rush, your customers might be.
 They may have closures, longer response times, and just generally be much busier.
 That means leads or opportunities could get lost in the hustle and bustle of the season too.
 Now’s the time to give them any information they may need to review, like safety reminders or maintenance recommendations.
 They’ll appreciate getting everything they need to know in advance, giving them plenty of time to react before the holidays.